The best-of-breed marketers understand that every contact that they have in their database cannot be treated in the same way.

 The safest bet is to start with basic segmentation like age, sex, and geographical location and then move on to advanced segmentation.
 Carry out detailed research on your target audience so that you can do it more effectively and build a perfect email strategy in the long run.

-Kevin is the Head of Marketing at Uplers, one of the fastest-growing email design and coding companies.
-He loves gadgets, bikes, jazz, and breathes ‘email marketing’.
-He is a brand magician who loves to engage, share insights with fellow marketers, and enjoys sharing his thoughts on the latest email marketing best practices.
+Kevin George is Head of Marketing at Email Uplers, one of the fastest growing custom email design and coding companies, and specializes in crafting professional email templates, PSD to HTML email conversion and free HTML email templates.
+He loves gadgets, bikes, jazz and eats and breathes email marketing.
+He enjoys sharing his insights and thoughts on email marketing best practices on his blog.